fauu/Kamite/README.md

   tesseract {
     # (File path) The path to Tesseract’s executable
     path = "tesseract"
   }

+  mangaocr {
+    # (File path) A path to a python executable that provides access to the
+    # `manga_ocr` module.
+If absent, a system-dependent default is used which
+    # assumes that manga-ocr was installed through pipx into the default locaton
+    pythonPath = …
+  }

   # A *list* of OCR regions, for each of which a region recognition command